a-a-prokhorov/NLP/README.md

 # NLP

 Plan:
+### Natural Language Processing with Classification and Vector Spaces
 C1_w1: Sentiment Analysis with Logistic Regression

     Preprocessing of the raw text (tweets) : Tokenizing the string, Lowercasing, Removing stop words and punctuation, Stemming;